acend/openshift-operations-training/content/en/docs/03/04_logging.md

 We can make use of the cluster log forwarding feature of the OpenShift Logging stack, which allows us to route logs to different log stores by defining forwarding pipelines.

 {{% alert title="Note" color="primary" %}}
-Because we do not have an external log store to forward our logs to, we will make use of the cluster internal Elasticsearch instance.
-Check the documentation on [Forwarding logs to third party systems](https://docs.openshift.com/container-platform/latest/logging/cluster-logging-external.html) to learn about the supported third party log stores.
+Because we do not have an external log store to forward our logs to, we will make use of the cluster-internal Elasticsearch instance.
+Check the documentation on [Forwarding logs to third party systems](https://docs.openshift.com/container-platform/latest/logging/cluster-logging-external.html) to learn more about the supported third-party log stores.
 {{% /alert %}}

 To forward the audit logs to the internal Elasticsearch instance, we need to define a `ClusterLogForwarder` CR object: